pyroll-project/pyroll-docs/docs/core/units/transport/index.md

 ```{py:currentmodule} pyroll.core
 ```

-Transport are a multipurpose unit.
+Transport is a multipurpose unit.
 They can represent almost every processing step, which is characterized by negligible deformation but by thermal flows or microstructure evolution.
-The most used application is the cooling in the clearances between every roll pass.
+The most used application is the cooling in the clearances between every roll pass further, the {py:class}`CoolingPipe` class is derived from a {py:class}`Transport` being used to model the respective unit inside a water box.
-Further usages can be for dedicated heating or cooling operations these can be read here:

-Read the following sections for detailed information on those.

 ```{toctree}
 cooling_pipe
 ```

+But also furnaces or other cooling ranges can be described by transport units.
 Transports are represented by the {py:class}`Transport` class.
 Create a {py:class}`Transport` object as follows:

 ```python